-Bagging conveyors are used to move filled bags from the bag filler through the bag closer and on to the palletizing area.
-Following are different types of bagging conveyors.
+Bagging conveyors are used to move filled bags from the bag filler through the bag closer and onto the palletizing area.
+The following are different types of bagging conveyors.

 Inline Bag Check Weight Conveyor

 Since bag filling scales can’t be weight certified, an inline weight certifiable conveyor can be used to weigh bags.
 As the bag passes over the weighing section, the weight is recorded.
 Out of weight specification bags trigger an alarm (visual &/or audible) and could be ejected from the line.